OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-14.md

 ## 1 Corinthians 14:14

-For if I pray in a tongue, my spirit prays, but my mind is unproductive.
+For if I pray in a tongue, my spirit prays, but my mind is not fruitful.

 ## 1 Corinthians 14:15